 Despite all the self-help written on the topic of management, most managers aren’t very good.
 That’s not just our opinion.
 Gallup has gone on record as stating that nearly 90 percent of managers don’t have the talent to manage.
 Yikes.
 There are several reasons for this:

-These organizational flaws unfortunately set a vicious cycle in place, whereby weak managers become the role models for other up-and-coming managers.
+Unfortunately, these organizational flaws set a vicious cycle in place, whereby weak managers become the role models for other up-and-coming managers.
 How can your dealership break that cycle?

 Developing Fabulous Leaders in Five Steps